ujangdoubleday/tx-tx-tx/README.md

 ETH_PRIVATE_KEY=0x0000000000000000000000000000000000000000000000000000000000000001
 ```

-### Network Configuration
+## Network Configuration

-The app supports multiple EVM networks.
 Networks are configured in `data/networks.json`.
 You can add custom networks by editing this file.

 **Network JSON template:**